KIN-Kinesiology

 This course will include the nature and content of a developmentally appropriate elementary physical education program.

 KIN 520.
-Fitness and Motor Skill Acquisition.
+Teaching Skill Acquisition in Secondary Schools.
 3 Hours.

 KIN 520L.
 Sport Skill Proficiency.
 1 Hour.